SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 Remember from math class that as we increase the value we put into `sin(...)`, it spits out a value that oscillates between +1 and -1.
 If we consider that we're putting `ofGetElapsedTimef()` into our sin function, then we know that our `float x` variable will be set to values between +1 and -1 in an oscillating pattern.

-However, this oscillation is barely visible, because it is only moving about 2 pixels to the left and right.
+However, this oscillation is barely visible, because it is only moving 1 pixel to the left and right.
 So let's scale up this oscillation by multiplying the result of our `sin` function:

 ```cpp
 void ofApp::draw() {